Durganshu/Fluidchen-EM/README.md

 ```
 ## Geometry files

-We have our own simple format, based on the [“portable graymap” format (PGM)](https://en.wikipedia.org/wiki/Netpbm#File_formats).
+We have our own simple format for reading geometry, based on the [“portable graymap” format (PGM)](https://en.wikipedia.org/wiki/Netpbm#File_formats).
 This is a text file with two sections: a header and the data.
 The header comprises of one line with a “magic number” defining its type (with P2 meaning “Portable GrayMap”, i.e. multiple gray values), one line with the number of cells per row and column (including the domain borders), as well as one line with the number of “colors” (each color being a type of cell, e.g. “fluid”, “obstacle”, “inflow”, “outflow”).
 After this information, a “color” for each cell follows.
 You can find examples in any of the subdirectories in `example_cases` (except for the LidDrivenCavity) and you can also create your own PGM files in any way you like (they are plain text files anyway).

 The input files need to specify the location of the geometry files.
 If the input file does not contain a geometry file, `fluidchen_em` will run the lid-driven cavity case with the given parameters.